Filtering crosstalk from bath non-Markovianity via spacetime classical shadows: Spatiotemporal classical shadows

-When non-Markovian correlations persist as mediated by the inaccessible bath, we designate this bath non-Markovianity (BNM).
-When the correlations are mediated from neighbouring qubits, we designate this register non-Markovianity (RNM).
+When non-Markovian correlations persist as mediated by the inaccessible bath, we designate this as bath non-Markovianity (BNM).
+When the correlations are mediated from neighbouring qubits, we designate this as register non-Markovianity (RNM).
 Naturally, since the bath cannot be controlled by definition, BNM can be probed without RNM, but RNM effects cannot be isolated by themselves.
 Instead, one might consider the spatial process marginals alone to measure direct crosstalk~\cite{Sarovar2020detectingcrosstalk,rudinger2021experimental,helsen2021estimating}.

-\emph{Procedure.--} To map these correlations on each qubit, the classical shadows procedure naturally extends as follows: at each $t\in \mathbf{T}_k$, on each $q\in \mathbf{Q}$, apply a random Clifford operation followed by a $Z-$measurement.
+\emph{Procedure.--} To map these correlations on each qubit, the classical shadows procedure naturally extends as follows: at each $t\in \mathbf{T}_k$, on each $q\in \mathbf{Q}$, apply a unitary operation randomly selected from the single qubit Clifford group, followed by a projective measurement in the $Z$-basis.
 This defines a POVM on all qubits across all times $\{U_i^\dagger |x\rangle\!\langle x| U_i\}_{t_j}^{q_m}$.
 The measurements considered have four defining features: the qubit $q$ on which they act, the time $t$ at which they are implemented, and the basis change $U$ applied prior to a measurement outcome $x$.
-To avoid notational overload, we will omit these final two labels when writing instruments where the context is clear.
+To avoid notational overload, we omit these final two labels when writing instruments where the context is clear.

-Record both the the outcome of the measurement and the random unitary.
-Reset the qubit to state $\ket{0}$ and apply a random Clifford, recording this operation as well.
+Record both the outcome of the measurement and the random unitary.
+Reset the qubit to state $\ket{0}$ and apply a random Clifford gate, recording this operation as well.
 The intended effect of this is to apply a randomised quantum instrument -- i.e. a random measurement with an independently random post-measurement state.
-The circuit diagram for this is given in Figure~\ref{fig:shadow-circ}.
-Note that any informationally complete set of instruments here is valid, but we choose measure-and-prepare operations for conceptual ease.
-The application of an instrument in each chosen location in space and time constitutes a single-shot piece of information about the process tensor, projecting the process tensor onto the sequence of interleaving measurements $\Pi$ and preparations $P$:
+See Figure~\ref{fig:shadow-circ} for the circuit diagram.
+The application of an instrument in each chosen location in space and time constitutes a single-shot piece of information about the process tensor.
+The single shot is a projection of the process tensor onto the sequence of interleaving measurements $\Pi$ and preparations $P$: